Introduction¶

 Keep in mind that CritiqueBrainz only supports importing into an empty database.

-This should work if you just ran init_db
+This should work if you just ran init_db command.

 Modifying strings¶